-The American Museum in Britain is committed to protecting your privacy and security.
+The American Museum & Gardens is committed to protecting your privacy and security.
 This policy explains how and why we use your personal data to ensure that you remain informed and in control of your information.

 You can decide not to receive communications or change how we contact you at any time.
 If you wish to do so, please contact the Museum by emailing email@example.com, or writing to American Museum in Britain, Claverton Manor, Bath BA2 7BD and marking your email or envelope ‘No further communications please’.